ABOUT PLOWDEN & SMITH | CAREERS | Three Vacancies: Decorative Arts Conservator Fixed Term, Head of Client Services, Office Administrator

 Founded in London in 1966, Plowden & Smith is the UK’s largest fine, decorative and contemporary art and object conservation company.
 Operating out of new purpose-built premises in Mitcham, our team of experienced, skilled restorers work on an extensive range of materials.
 All treatments are guided by contemporary ethical considerations and underpinned by industry-recognised standards of best practice.
 Plowden & Smith is committed to supporting employees with their continued professional development and training.

-We advertise current vacancies on our website, however we are always interested in hearing from talented professionals at all stages of their careers.
+We advertise current vacancies on our website, listed below, however we are always interested in hearing from talented professionals at all stages of their careers.
 Please send CVs to info@plowden-smith.com.
 We will be in touch should a suitable vacancy arise.

 Why work for Plowden & Smith?